Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 What is self-swabbing?

 Self-swabbing is when you collect a sample for COVID-19 testing yourself instead of having the sample collected by a trained healthcare professional.
 We will provide step-by-step instructions and link to a video demonstrating the correct way to do this at home.
+The use of rapid antigen tests is described and enclosed in the package.

 Why do I have to do the swab myself?